Home/Articles/News

 The CZ TS 3 Orange fills the gap that competitive shooters have been asking CZ to address since optics divisions became the dominant format in IPSC and USPSA.
 A factory optic-ready Tactical Sport, built from the ground up for a slide-mounted dot, is exactly the product this market segment needed.
 The universal optic cut supporting four major footprints without plates is a strong engineering choice that keeps the system simple and lightweight.

-At an estimated $2,860-2,990 (10-15% above the TS 2 Orange's $2,599 MSRP), the TS 3 Orange sits in premium competition pistol territory alongside the Tanfoglio Stock III Xtreme and CZ's own Czechmate, but with a more focused mission: dominate optics divisions with a single, refined package.
-See how CZ stacks up in our best full-size 9mm pistols ranking, or compare platforms side-by-side.
-The backward compatibility with TS 2 parts lowers the switching cost for existing CZ competition shooters, and the Grauffel endorsement is not just marketing.
+Positioned above the TS 2 Orange's $2,599 MSRP, the TS 3 Orange sits in premium competition pistol territory alongside the Tanfoglio Stock III Xtreme and CZ's own Czechmate, but with a more focused mission: dominate optics divisions with a single, refined package.
+See how CZ stacks up in our best full-size 9mm pistols ranking, our best competition pistol by USPSA division guide, or compare platforms side-by-side.
+The Grauffel endorsement is not just marketing.
 When a ten-time world champion says the trigger is “exactly what I need,” the engineering team delivered.
-That said, at nearly $3,000 estimated MSRP, the TS 3 enters a crowded bracket alongside the Staccato XC, Tanfoglio Stock III Xtreme, and SIG P211 GT5.
-The strongest buy case is for existing TS 2 shooters who want optics division capability without abandoning their parts investment.
-First-time buyers should wait for street prices to settle; CZ competition guns typically land 10-15% below MSRP once supply normalizes.
+That said, in the premium competition bracket the TS 3 lines up against the Staccato XC, Tanfoglio Stock III Xtreme, SIG P211 GT5, and SIG's steel-framed P226-XFIVE Extreme and Nightmare.
+The strongest buy case is for competition shooters committed to IPSC Optics or USPSA Limited Optics who want a hand-fitted factory gun instead of a custom build.
+The pistol is already available through European retailers, with US availability slated for later in 2026.
+First-time buyers should wait for CZ-USA to publish official pricing before committing.
 Check how the CZ P13 Bundeswehr contract further validates CZ's current momentum as a firearms manufacturer.